yuvalmGS/gigaspaces-wiki-jekyll/xap97/executor-based-remoting.markdown

 In the above example, the `say()` method uses a `Future` in order to receive the result, while the `calc` method remains synchronous.

+{% info %}
-{% infosign %} When using different services, it is important to include the interface definition in the processing unit `lib` directory (or the compiled classes root directory), so that both client and server use their own definitions and don't share a single one.
+When using different services, it is important to include the interface definition in the processing unit `lib` directory (or the compiled classes root directory), so that both client and server use their own definitions and don't share a single one.
+{%endinfo%}

 ## Single Service Interface